broadinstitute/sparklespray/README.md

 # Simulating a submission by running it locally

 The following will do all the upload data and bookkeeping normally done for jobs, but will not actually create a kubernetes job to run it.
-Instead, after all data is uploaded, it will print the equivilent docker command which you can run locally to simulate execution.
+Instead, after all data is uploaded, it will run the equivilent docker command locally to simulate execution.
 This can be helpful for debugging issues.

 ```
-kubeque sub --skipkube python3 '^mandelbrot.py' 0 0 0.5
+kubeque sub --local python3 '^mandelbrot.py' 0 0 0.5
 ```

-Submit a sample job reserving 1G of memory
+Submit a sample job reserving 1G of memory (or you can update the memory settings in .kubeque)

 ```
 kubeque sub -r memory=1G -n sample-job python3 '^mandelbrot.py' 0 0 0.5